legenduzair/classic-pong/README.md

 ## Testing

 During the development of Classic Pong, the project went through rigorous testing to ensure a fully responsive and functional game was created across all screen sizes.
 To accomplish this, I used Google Chrome's Developer Tools to continuously test the game when applying styling, adjusting HTML and Javascript codes using a live server window.
 If any errors occured in the console, these would be seen to immediately to make sure the project would function properly.
-Many devices and screen sizes were used to test the responsiveness and amend the design of the game to fit all viewports.
+Many browsers and devices with varied screen sizes were used to test the responsiveness and amend the design of the game to fit all viewports.

+To ensure cross-compatibility, I tested the project on four different browsers during and after development:

+  - Google Chrome
+  - Mozilla Firefox
+  - Microsoft Edge
+  - iOS Safari

+After developing the game for desktop screens (1920 x 1080 pixels), I further examined it on different devices to ensure full responsiveness was acquired.
+On medium sized screens (laptop/tablet), the layout of the game was the same but the scale of the content was reduced to fit the respective viewport size.
+I achieved responsiveness on small sized screens (small & large mobiles) by forcing the orientation of the screen to portray as landscape.
+This landscape orientation is present on devices that are 600 pixels or lower in width.
+Following this procedure, I manually tested the game on different mobile devices such as iPhone 11 Pro Max, IPhone 5/SE and a variety of Android phones that my family & friends own.
+Classic Pong was also tested on the iPad Air, iPad Pro and the HP EliteBook 840 G4 for examination on medium sized screens.